Sam-Dragon/cloud/GCP.md

 - External - addresses which are internet accessible
 - VM instance must have internal ip. external ip is present if internet accessible but if vm instance stops we lose external ip

 Problem - External ip keeps changing on vm restart ?
-How to avoid Solution - one way we can use is 'static ip' or use load balancers
+How to avoid <br>
+Solution - one way we can use is 'static ip' or use load balancers

 > Static IP Address [VPC Network]